Finally, one year on—how I got screwed out of my job and why I’m not bitter

 I’m going to outline the chain of events that led me down the path to becoming a freelance copywriter and proofreader in Korea.
 Like all worthy stories, we need to start at the beginning.

 In the summer of 2003, I interviewed for a job at a university in Seoul.
-At least I thought it was an interview.
+At least, I thought it was an interview.
 One of the foreign profs, Prof L, had recommended me for a vacant spot.
 I met with Prof L and the Korean head of the department, Prof H. After we introduced ourselves and exchanged pleasantries, I expected the interview to start.
 At this point, Prof H extended his hand and said, “It’s going to be nice working with you.”
 That was that.

 A picture of an empty university classroom.

-At that time, it was just the English Department.
+At that time, it was the English Department.
 At some point, we became the Business English Department.
 We had day classes and night classes.
 My teaching hours ranged from 12 hours/week to a high of 20 hours/week for a semester or two.

 As time marched on, I noticed a trend

 Prof L still taught most of his hours in the Business English Department.
-Of course, he had a few hours in his ‘new’ department.
+Of course, he had a few hours in his “new” department.
 Both Prof L and the other foreign prof, Prof W, had been there longer than me.
 They were among the last profs put on the tenure track—foreign or Korean.

 I’ll never forget graduation 2019—but not for the right reasons

 Shortly after the 2019 graduation ceremony (held in February in Korea), I was sitting in my office.
 Prof W texted me and asked if I’d be around a little longer.
 He needed to chat.
 He showed up shortly after that and informed me that I only had two years left in my position.
+This was the beginning of getting screwed out of my job.

-Prof L and Prof W were in tenure track positions, but I was not.
+Prof L and Prof W were in tenure-track positions, but I was not.
 I signed a yearly contract.
 The board approved my employment for two years at a time.
 Prof W explained that there would be fewer hours since we were getting rid of our night classes.

 Prof W had an odd sense of humor, and I thought this was a joke in poor taste.
 I kept waiting for the punchline.
 It never came.
 He was being honest.
 After taking a few days to digest the news, I asked him to confirm what he told me in an email so I had a written record.
 It definitely wasn’t a joke.